Diocese of Salina: 1930 to 1950

-1944 to 1980
+1950 to 1980

-On December 23, 1944, Pope Pius XII renamed the Diocese of Concordia as the Diocese of Salina, with Thill remaining as bishop.
+Thill died in 1957.
 During his tenure, Thill erected or remodeled 25 churches, ten schools, 11 rectories, nine convents, and six chapels.
 He also ordained 35 priests.
-Thill died in 1957.

-To replace Thill, Pope Pius XII in 1957 appointed Frederick Freking, spiritual director of the Pontifical North American College in Rome, as the second bishop of Salina.
-Early in his tenure in Salina, Freking founded the Salina Council of Catholic Women in 1958 and Catholic Charities of Salina the following year.
+To replace Thill, Pope Pius XII in 1957 appointed Frederick Freking, spiritual director of the Pontifical North American College in Rome.
+In 1958, Freking founded the Salina Council of Catholic Women and Catholic Charities of Salina the following year.
 He convoked the first diocesan synod in 1962.
 As bishop of Salina, he oversaw construction of seven churches, eleven convents, four high schools, and seven grade schools.
 He also expanded the diocesan Charity and Religion Fund to help parishes finance their construction and renovation projects.
-Freking became bishop of the Diocese of La Crosse in 1964.
+Freking was named bishop of the Diocese of La Crosse in 1964.

-The next bishop of Salina was Monsignor Cyril Vogel of the Diocese of Greensburg, named by Pope Paul VI in 1965.
-Vogel attended the final session of the Second Vatican Council in Rome; he implement the reforms from the council in the diocese.
+The next bishop of Salina was Cyril Vogel from the Diocese of Pittsburgh, named by Pope Paul VI in April 1965.
+Vogel in late 1965 attended the final session of the Second Vatican Council in Rome; he implement the reforms from the council in the diocese.
 During Vogel's tenure, the diocesan and parish councils, the priests' senate, the Clergy Personnel Board, the Clergy Health and Retirement Association, the diocesan Liturgy and Building Commissions, and programs for education at all levels were established.
-He erected new churches in Hays and Minneapolis, Kansas (1967), Clyde, Kansas (1969), and Hoxie and Washington, Kansas (1979).
-He also purchased two houses that were converted into a facility for the Catholic Student Union at Fort Hays State University in Hays (1969).
+Vogel erected new churches in Hays and Minneapolis, Kansas (1967), Clyde (1969), and Hoxie and Washington, Kansas (1979).
+He also purchased two houses to convert into the Catholic Student Union at Fort Hays State University in Hays (1969).

 1980 to 2000

 After Vogel died in 1979, Pope John Paul II selected Auxiliary Bishop Daniel Kucera of the Diocese of Joliet in 1980 as bishop of Salina.
 He established the diocesan Office of Planning, the Bishop's Council for Catholic Education and the Office of Youth Ministries.
 The diocese hired a business manager, and moved the chancery and other administrative offices to a larger building in Salina.
-Marymount College in Salina became a diocesan institution after the Sisters of St. Joseph of Concordia were unable to continue its administration.
-Kucera was named archbishop of Dubuque in 1983.
+The diocese assumed control o0f Marymount College after the Sisters of St. Joseph of Concordia were unable to continue its administration.
+Kucera was named archbishop of the Archdiocese of Dubuque in 1983.

 Auxiliary Bishop George Fitzsimons of the Diocese of Kansas City–Saint Joseph was selected by John Paul II as the next bishop of Salina in 1984.
-During his tenure, he established an Office of Lay Ministry, with a director and an advisory board, funded and initiated by the Catholic Church Extension Society in Chicago, as well as a Rural Life Commission.
+During his tenure, Fitzsimons established an Office of Lay Ministry, with a director and an advisory board, funded and initiated by the Catholic Church Extension Society in Chicago, as well as a Rural Life Commission.
 He initiated the RENEW parish spiritual growth program.
-Marymount College closed in 1989 because of financial difficulties.
+The diocese closed Marymount College in 1989 because of its financial difficulties.
 Due to a declining population and priest shortage, Fitzsimons merged several parishes.
 He erected St. Nicholas of Myra Parish in Hays and St. Thomas More Parish in Manhattan.